runopsio/example-apps/helpers/secret-manager.md

 4. Deploy an agent

+> Make sure to add the proper AWS credentials in the parameters below

 ```sh
 LATEST_RELEASE=$(curl -s https://api.github.com/repos/runopsio/agent/releases/latest |jq .assets[1].browser_download_url -r)
 # WARNING: If you have agents running in production, this operation will break then!